DeFiCh/defichain.com/content/white-paper/white-paper.en-US.md

 Asset Tokenization
 </h3>
 <div className="mt-4 text-dark-800">
-  Asset tokenization is the representation of an asset, such as real estate or company equity, in immutable tokens on the blockchain<a className="text-electric" href="#user-content-fn-8"><sup>8</sup></a>.
-This particular area of decentralized finance has tremendous potential and is one of the most exciting areas of investment for holders of cryptocurrency<a className="text-electric" href="#user-content-fn-9"><sup>9</sup></a>.
+  Asset tokenization is the representation of an asset, such as real estate or company equity, in immutable tokens on the blockchain.
+This particular area of decentralized finance has tremendous potential and is one of the most exciting areas of investment for holders of cryptocurrency<a className="text-electric" href="#user-content-fn-8"><sup>8</sup></a>.
   <div className="mt-5">
   While several attempts have been made at asset tokenization in the blockchain space, most of them have pivoted and now provide services not directly related to asset tokenization (LAtoken, Etherparty).
 Tokeny and Tokenize-IT advertise themselves as tokenization platforms, but as of the writing of this paper, their processes are still fairly manual, and are heavily reliant on specific localities and regulatory requirements for those specific jurisdictions.
 Other blockchains, such as Tezos, have been mentioned as good platforms for asset tokenization, but, as with other multi-use blockchains, the Turing-complete set of commands will create complex smart contracts that are unnecessary when using DeFiChain.
   DeFiChain will provide a module specifically designed for asset tokenization, and will be particularly easy to use to tokenize assets such as company equity, real estate, and other valued holdings.